hapax/hapax.github.io/assets/simple-physics.md

 (c) Model humans and elephants as spheres.
 There are around $4 \times 10^5$ elephants left in the world.
-Assume they are distributed at random, and you move in a straight line without deviating when you spot an elephant, roughly how many elephants would you expect to collide with in a lifetime?
+Assume they are distributed at random, and you move in a straight line without deviating when you spot an elephant.
+Roughly how many elephants would you expect to collide with in a lifetime?

 ---